 There is nothing so annoying as seeing the client you had for over one year make the same mistakes over and over again.
 As crazy as it can drive you sometimes, you can’t blame them.
 It’s not their job to make sure everything goes according to plan, but yours.
 Indeed, it is your responsibility as an SEO specialist to guide and educate all parties involved, even before they have a specific question.

 As mentioned before, the first thing you need to do after performing an SEO audit is to convince all stakeholders on WHY they should implement your recommendations.
 Once this is clear for everyone, you should move on to the HOW and WHAT of your recommendations.
 To help you with the latter, you can use our Technical SEO checklist.

 Additionally, you don’t want your hard work to go to waste because of one small mistake causing damage to your website.
-Therefore, we recommend you to follow up closely.
+Therefore, we recommend you follow up closely.
 Don’t assume everything will go perfectly and that no new issues will arise.
-As mentioned before, you shouldn’t lose sight of the end goals either and regularly check if you see the impact on your KPIs.
+As mentioned before, you shouldn’t lose sight of the end goals either, and regularly check if you see the impact on your KPIs.

-Do not underestimate the importance of perception, so make sure that your documents are neat, well-structured and easy to work with.
-On top of that, we recommend you to always reread your own work for any spelling and grammar mistakes after finishing your audit.
+Do not underestimate the importance of perception, so make sure that your documents are neat, well-structured, and easy to work with.
+On top of that, we recommend you always reread your own work for any spelling and grammar mistakes after finishing your audit.
 You will be surprised by the number of typos and errors you can still find in your own work.